Identifying codes in triangle-free graphs of bounded maximum degree: Introduction

 \end{conjecture}

-For an easier presentation of the entire proof, we have divided the work into two parts.
-The current paper is the second part of that work.
-Although it can also be read independently.
-In the companion paper~\cite{PaperPart1}, we have proved Conjecture~\ref{conj_G Delta_UB} for trees and have determined the exact set of trees requiring a positive constant $c$ together with an exact value of $c$.
-In this part, we use our previous results for trees from the companion paper as a starting point for our proof of Conjecture~\ref{conj_G Delta_UB} for all triangle-free graphs.
+In~\cite{PaperPart1}, we have proved Conjecture~\ref{conj_G Delta_UB} for trees and have determined the exact set of trees requiring a positive constant $c$ together with an exact value of $c$.
+In this paper, we use our previous results for trees from~\cite{PaperPart1} as a starting point for our proof of Conjecture~\ref{conj_G Delta_UB} for all triangle-free graphs.

 It is known that if true, the conjecture would be tight, that is, some graphs of maximum degree $\Delta$ have identification number at least $\frac{\Delta-1}{\Delta}n$.
 For $\Delta=2$, the conjecture is tight for both paths and cycles with $c\le 3/2$ (see corollary~\ref{cor_paths & cycles}).
 For $\Delta=3$, the conjecture is tight for example for trees presented in Figure~\ref{fig:trees} and for a path whose every vertex we join to a $2$-path by a single edge (see \cite{PaperPart1}).
 For any $\Delta>3$, the complete bipartite graph $K_{\Delta,\Delta}$ satisfies $\ID(K_{\Delta,\Delta})=2\Delta-2 = \left( \frac{\Delta-1}{\Delta} \right) n$ and hence gives tight examples with $c=0$.
 Furthermore, for any $\Delta>3$ and an unbounded value of $n$, there are trees with identification number $\ID(T)> \frac{(\Delta-1)n}{\Delta}-\frac{n}{\Delta^2}$ \cite{PaperPart1}.
 Furthermore, there exist connected graphs of any maximum degree~$\Delta\ge 3$ and arbitrarily large number $n$ of vertices, with identification number $\left( \frac{\Delta - 1}{\Delta} \right) n$, see~\cite{foucaud2012degree,sierpinski}.